Mikoli09/TasksList/readme.md

 ## Description:
-You may find here a simple taskslist managed.
+You may find here a simple task manager.
 You can add new positions, change status and delete tasks.
 Enjoy and keep your tasks organized.

 ## Technologies used